wangvsa/SimpleHUD/README.md

 ### Showing the message dialog

 The next three HUD are the same except the icon.
-It will dismiss itself after two seconds so no need to to invoke `dimiss()` explicitly.
+It will dismiss itself so no need to to invoke `dimiss()` explicitly.

 ```java
 SimpleHUD.showInfoMessage(this, "This is a info message.");